Durrington, West Sussex

 Durrington is a neighbourhood of Worthing and former civil parish, now in the borough of Worthing in West Sussex, England.
 Historically in Sussex, in the rape of Bramber, it is situated near the A27 road, 2.3 mi northwest of the town centre.
+Durrington has existed since at least the tenth century and has had a place of worship at the site of St Symphorian's Church for approximately a thousand years.
 Since 1992 it has been home to the community-led Durrington Festival.